• Skip to main content

 Making homemade Masa for Tamales might conjure memories and stories of tamaladas with your deceased loved ones.

 It is so much easier than you may realize.
-With only a few ingredients and a little mixing, you’re quickly done.
+Made with just masa harina (or corn flour) and a few ingredients.

 Pozole Rojo in a white bowl and topped with lime and radish slices.

-One Mexican stew that is perfect for you to take to the cemetery is Pozole Rojo.
+One Mexican stew that is perfect for you to take to the cemetery is Pozole Rojo, or Red Pozole.

 It’s both hearty and delicious.
 You’ll love every spoonful of this traditional Mexican dish!
 It makes for a great Day of the Dead food for all.